CD-Chief/coding-challenges/README.md

 I now plan to solve 1 problem everday as well as 2 Hackerrank tests per week

-## Lessons Learned
+## Lessons Learned (newest first)

+- Learnt about dynamic programming
+- Go about recursion systematically (base case etc)
+- Visualize the problem and the solution before starting
+- Don't make assumptions unless explicitly stated
+- Need to handle the last element in an array when doing comparisons in a loop
+- Learnt to use negative indexes to iterate from the back of lists
+- Learnt to use pythons switch case (match case)
+- Learnt about using slicing to manipulate strings
+- Simple edge cases (like empty strings or one-letter inputs) are crucial!
+- Learned about generator expressions and how they can provide memory-efficient iteration for large datasets.
 - Python’s built-in methods can be combined (`join`, `reversed`, `isalnum`).
-- Learned about generator expressions and how they can provide memory-efficient iteration for large datasets.
-- Simple edge cases (like empty strings or one-letter inputs) are crucial!
-- Learnt about using slicing to manipulate strings
-- Learnt to use pythons switch case (match case)
-- Learnt to use negative indexes to iterate from the back of lists
-- Need to handle the last element in an array when doing comparisons in a loop
-- Don't make assumptions unless explicitly stated
-- Visualize the problem and the solution before starting
-- Go about recursion systematically

 ## 📈 Stats
-Total Problems solved: 12
+Total Problems solved: 13
-Leetcode: 10
+Leetcode: 12
 Hackerank: 1
-Last updated: Nov 7, 2025
+Last updated: Nov 9, 2025